 From the time it was announced that the Mornington Secondary College would be closed, the President of the Peninsula Music Society met with all the local MPs, petitioned the State Government with over 900 names and corresponded with the Education Department, the Premier's Department and the Mornington Peninsula Shire Council in an effort to save the hall.
 After the Council agreed to purchase the school site, including Findlay Hall, from the Education Department members of the Executive Committee met many times with Mornington Peninsula Shire representatives and the architects to ensure that the hall be retained for use by the local community of music lovers, and that it be refurbished in a manner that retained the excellent acoustic for which it was noted.
 Together with the Mornington Rotary Club, the Peninsula Music Society liaised with the Mornington Shire Council and organised working bees to maintain the site for four years, until the goal was achieved at the end of 2004.
 The opening of the wonderfully refurbished venue, now known as the Peninsula Community Theatre, was celebrated with a performance by the Australian Brandenburg Orchestra and we returned there permanently with the 2005 concert series.

 Over the years our concert series and the activities of the Peninsula Music Society have grown a little.
-In 1998 we began an annual bursary program for local music students and in 2017 were able to make awards totalling $20,000 to assist eight very talented young musicians with their careers.
+In 1998 we began an annual bursary program for local music students and in 2018 were able to make awards totalling $20,000 to assist eight very talented young musicians with their careers.
 This program is made possible through the generous support of the Tallis Foundation, Mornington Peninsula Shire and our subscribers.
 We also have a Schimmel Concert Grand piano which has been placed in our care by the Tallis Foundation and is available for appropriate use by others at the Peninsula Community Theatre.
-In 2017 we are presenting a series of eight concerts including four which will form our Winter Solstice Festival and a free concert by the 2017 bursary winners.
+In 2019 we are presenting a series of five professional concerts and a free concert by the 2019 bursary winners.
 All concerts are held at the Peninsula Community Theatre, Nepean Highway & Wilsons Road, Mornington.
 (Melway 145 E2).
 Off street parking is free.

 President Antoinette Seal